h2oai/h2o-3/h2o-docs/new_look_docs/includes/_DataScienceH2O-Dev.rst

 -  **How does the algorithm handle missing values during training?**

   Depending on the selected missing value handling policy, they are either imputed mean or the whole row is skipped.
 The default behavior is mean imputation.
 Note that categorical variables are imputed by adding extra "missing" level.
 Optionally, glm can skip all rows with any missing values.

 -  **How does the algorithm handle missing values during testing?**

   Same as during training.
 If the missing value handling is set to skip and we are generating predictions, skipped rows will have Na (missing) prediction.

 -  **What happens if the response has missing values?**

   The rows with missing response are ignored during model training and validation.

 -  **What happens during prediction if the new sample has categorical levels not seen in training?**

- The value will be filled with either special missing level (if trained with missing values and ``missing_value_handling`` was set to ``MeanImputation``) or 0.
+  The value will be filled with either 0 or a special missing level (if trained with missing values, and ``missing\_value\_handling`` was set to **MeanImputation**).

 -  **Does it matter if the data is sorted?**

   No.

 -  **Should data be shuffled before training?**

   No.

 -  **How does the algorithm handle highly imbalanced data in a response column?**

   GLM does not require special handling for imbalanced data.

 -  **What if there are a large number of columns?**

   IRLS will get quadratically slower with the number of columns.
 Try L-BFGS for datasets with more than 5-10 thousand columns.

 -  **What if there are a large number of categorical factor levels?**

   GLM internally one-hot encodes the categorical factor levels; the same limitations as with a high column count will apply.

 -  **When building the model, does GLM use all features or a selection of the best features?**

   Typically, GLM picks the best predictors, especially if lasso is used (``alpha = 1``).
 By default, the GLM model includes an L1 penalty and will pick only the most predictive predictors.

 -  **When running GLM, is it better to create a cluster that uses many smaller nodes or fewer larger nodes?**

   A rough heuristic would be:

- :math:`nodes ~=(M\ *N^2)/(p\ *1e8)`
+   :math:`nodes ~=M *N^2/(p * 1e8)`

- where M is the number of observations, N is the number of columns (categorical columns count as a single column in this case), and p is the number of CPU cores per node.
+  where :math:`M` is the number of observations, :math:`N` is the number of columns (categorical columns count as a single column in this case), and :math:`p` is the number of CPU cores per node.

- For example, a dataset with 250 columns and 1M rows would optimally use about 20 nodes with 32 cores each (following the formula :math:`(1000000\ *250^2)/(32\ *1e8) = 19.5 ~= 20`).
+  For example, a dataset with 250 columns and 1M rows would optimally use about 20 nodes with 32 cores each (following the formula :math:`250^2 *1000000/(32* 1e8) = 19.5 ~= 20)`.

 -  **How is variable importance calculated for GLM?**

   For GLM, the variable importance represents the coefficient magnitudes.

 GLM Algorithm
 ~~~~~~~~~~~~~